resema/cheatsheets/cpsa-f.md

 - there are limitations regarding consistency in real-world databases
 - what the "split-brain" problem is and why it is difficult
 - that it is impossible to determine the temporal order of events in a distributed system

+---
+---

+# 2. Design and Development
+## 2.1.
+Approaches and heuristics for architecture development (R1, R3)

+Software architects are able to **name, explain, and use the fundamental approaches** of architecture development, f.ex.:
+- **top-down** and **bottom-up** approaches for design (R1)
+  - top-down, used for:
+    - keep overview
+    - abstract away details
+    - keep things consistent over various components
+    - work from abstract/large elements to specific/smaller ones
+  - bottom-up, used for:
+    - reduce risks
+    - build proof-of-concept implementations
+    - validate decisions or proposals, proving that they work in practice
+    - build-up knowledge and experience
+    - work from detailed, specific or concrete elements up to larger more abstract ones
+- **view-based** architecture development (R1)
+  - views focus on specific concerns, parts or aspects of a system
+    - building-block, runtime, deployment and context view
+      - facilitate structural, runtime or hardware decisions
+      - fascilitate communication and documentation
+      - gain flexibility in the degree of detail
+      - address specific stakeholder concerns
+- **iterative** and **incremental** design (R1)
+  - necessity of iterations is affected by uncertainties (R1)
+  - necessity of feedback on design decisions (R1)
+  - iterative:
+    - in repeated cycles
+    - make appropriate design modifications **parallel** to development
+    - learning and improvement is based on feedback
+  - incremental:
+    - done in pieces, building open each other
+    - each increment delivers a slice of functionality through cross-discipline work (requirements, architecture/design, implementation and deployment)
+  - **major advantage of combined approach**:
+    - problems are detected early, allowing more time to resolve them
+    - typical development and rollout performed in every iteration
+    - changes in requirements and technologies can be taken into account
+    - development risks and uncertainties are minimized
+- domain-driven design (R3)
+  - integrates quite well with the microservice architecture pattern
+- evolutionary architecture (R3)
+  -
+- global analysis (R3)
+- model-driven architecture (R3)